qxli2333/qxli2333.github.io/_publications/2021-03-01-Chinese-A-Zee-QFT-in-a-nutshell.md

 <a href='https://press.princeton.edu/books/hardcover/9780691140346/quantum-field-theory-in-a-nutshell'>Link of original Edition</a>

-This is the Chinese translation edition of A. Zee&apos;s textbook <i>Quantum field theory in a nutshell</i>.
+This is the Chinese translation edition of A. Zee&apos;s textbook <i>Quantum field theory in a nutshell</i>, which is a famous textbook in theoretical physics.

-I worked as a main proofreader in translation progress of this book.
+I worked as a proofreader in translation progress of this book.
 Chaoli Translation Collaboration is a group of students and scholars focusing on translating and introducing interesting textbook into Chinese.
 I joined the collaboration in 2021.

 Recommended citation: Chaoli Translation Collaboration (2022).
 "Chinese translation of A. Zee's Quantum Field Theory in a Nutshell"  <i>USTC press</i>